neilk/sizingstories/README.md

 ## Caveat

 There are good arguments for not doing estimation at all.
-If you find it doesn't work for your team, bring it up in retro and fogure out somethjng better.

 We assume here that you've made the decision to use story points, or it's company policy where you work.